amdavidson/toto/README.md

     set :error     do |code|                                    # The HTML for your error page "<font style='font-size:300%'>toto, we're not in Kansas anymore (#{code})</font>" end

+#### permalinks

+Toto includes supports for custom URLs for the articles.
+Prior to the inclusion of this feature, all article's URLs were forced to have the structure "/year/month/day/title".
+Now, you can modify that path, to include (or exclude) whatever data you want.
+The custom permalink's syntax follows that of [Jekyll's](http://wiki.github.com/mojombo/jekyll/permalinks), so anyone familiar with it should feel right at home with Toto's permalinks.
+Toto provides 4 preexisting variables:

+ * `:year` - The year the article was made, derived from the date
+ * `:month` - The month the article was made, derived from the date
+ * `:day` - The day the article was made, derived from the date
+ * `:title` - The title of the article, with URL un-safe characters removed.
+(The slug)

+Also, any extra YAML front matter can be used in the structure.
+If you define one of the pre-existing variables in the front matter (excluding title), the value in the front-matter will override the derived variable. `:title` will always be the slug.

 thanks
 ------